 On 5 May 2025, the Ministry of Industry and Trade (MOIT) issued Decision No. 1231/QD-BCT (“Decision 1231”), which took immediate effect.

-Decision 1231 sets a tariff ceiling of USD 9.3 cents per kWh for electricity imported from China.
+Decision 1231 sets a tariff ceiling of US 9.3 cents per kWh for electricity imported from China.

 Waste-to-Energy Power Plants